meircif/lumi-lang/docs/native.rst

 ``native var`` statement.
 The variable is declared as any uninitialized Lumi global variable. ::

-   native var Int name-used-in-lumi "c_variable_name"
+   native var cdef.Int name-used-in-lumi "c_variable_name"

 Only primitive types can be declared as native variables.

 This variable can now be accessed as any standard Lumi variable.

 Accessing C Global Constants or Defines
 ---------------------------------------